-- Review of selected sample of contract service specifications to confirm compliance with the SQF Code requirements, including personnel hygiene and welfare; - · Qualifications and credentials of contract staff; - Knowledge of contract service and Code requirements by contract personnel.
+- Review of selected sample of contract service specifications to confirm compliance with the SQF Code requirements, including personnel hygiene and welfare; - Qualifications and credentials of contract staff; - Knowledge of contract service and Code requirements by contract personnel.

-2.3.4 Contract Manufacturers
+2.3.4 Contract Third Party Storage or Distributor

-2.3.4.1 The methods and responsibility for ensuring all agreements relating to food safety and customer product requirements and its realization and delivery are specified and agreed shall be documented and implemented.

-2.3.4.2 The site shall:

-- i.
-Verify compliance with the SQF Food Safety Code for Manufacturing and that all customer requirements are being met at all times.
-Products and/or processes of co-manufacturers that are considered high risk shall be required to undergo an audit by the site or other third party agency to confirm compliance to the SQF Food Safety Code for Manufacturing and agreed arrangements; and - ii.
-Ensure changes to contractual agreements are approved by both parties and communicated to relevant personnel. - 2.3.4.3 Records of all contract reviews and changes to contractual agreements and their approvals shall be maintained.
+- 2.3.4.1 The methods and responsibility for ensuring all agreements relating to food safety and customer product requirements and its realization and delivery are specified and agreed shall be documented and implemented. - 2.3.4.2 The site shall: - i.
+Ensure changes to contractual agreements are approved by both parties and communicated to relevant personnel; - ii.
+Verify compliance with the SOF Code and that all customer requirements are being met at all times. - 2.3.4.3 Records of all contract reviews and changes to contractual agreements and their approvals shall be maintained.

-Contract manufacturers are facilities that are contracted by the SQF certified supplier to produce, process, pack, and/or store part of all of one or more products included in the supplier's product scope.
-In some cases, a product may be manufactured interchangeably at the supplier's site and at a contracted site.
-In other cases, a contract manufacturer may only be used intermittently to fulfill or supplement the supplier's production.
+Contract Third Party Storage or Distributors are facilities that are contracted by the SQF certified site to store and/or distribute part of all of one or more products included in the site's product scope.

-Whatever the situation, any contract site used to manufacture, in part or in whole, an SQF certified product MUST fulfill the same requirements as the SQF certified supplier.
-The responsibility for ensuring that these conditions are met is part of the primary supplier's SQF System.
+Any contract site used to store and/or distribute products or types of products included in the SQF certified site's scope MUST fulfill the same requirements as the SQF certified site.
+The responsibility for ensuring that these conditions are met is part of the primary site's SQF System.

-The supplier must have a documented procedure detailing how they will ensure that product in the care of the contact manufacturer meets their customer specifications and the requirements of the SQF Code.
+The site must have a documented procedure detailing how they will ensure that product in the care of the contact storage and distribution facility meets their customer specifications and the requirements of the SQF Code.
 Control of the food safety management system in an external site that is under different management is not an easy task.
-However the supplier must ensure that facilities selected to contract manufacturer are committed to meeting SQF System requirements.
+However, the site must ensure that facilities selected to contract some of their operational needs are committed to meeting SQF System requirements.
 This includes management commitment, pre-requisite programs, document control and records, adhering to specifications, food safety plans, and all other food safety controls.

-The supplier may simply require the contract manufacturer themselves to be independently SQF certified, or may choose to control the conditions in the contract site via sampling, testing, inspections and internal auditing.
+The site may simply require the contract DC themselves to be independently SQF certified, or may choose to control the conditions in the contract site via sampling, testing, inspections and internal auditing.
 In the latter case, a verification schedule, including a sampling plan and internal audit procedure must be included.